-Therapy department uses tailored treatment plans to realize individual goals
+Therapy department uses tailored treatment plans

 When you’ve suffered a physical setback, therapy can be a critical link between where you are and where you want to be.
 Thanks to a full-service therapy department, residents have a talented team of professionals on site ready to provide the dedicated and compassionate care they need to realize their goals.

 In honor of national physical therapy month, we thought we’d take a closer look at this vital component of our community.

 Operated by Aegis Therapies®, the therapy department consists of 13 providers specializing in physical, occupational and speech therapy who all share one objective—the success of those they serve.